In this “Viral Marketing: The Ultimate Guide” you’re going to learn:

 Design One: Giveaway Loop

 This allows everyone entering to be a winner!
 In fact, it is simply a viral modification of the traditional lead magnet funnel found in most online businesses today.
 You simply create your front end lead magnet.
-Then, when your prospect opts into your list they are taken immediately to a thank you page.
+Then, when your prospect opts into your list they go immediately to a thank you page.

 On the thank you page, you simple provide them with the giveaway item (instant access) and incentivize them to share your offer with their friends and colleagues via social media or email.
 This means you’re giving away a bonus to whomever shares or earns a minimum number of points.
 And, typically you give away points for sharing and for referred sign ups.